ttreeagency/JsonApi/Documentation/fetching/pagination.md

 }
 ```

-> If you use Artisan generators - e.g. `make:json-api:resource` - then your Eloquent adapter will already have the
+> If you use Artisan generators - e.g. `make:json-api:resource` - then your Doctrine adapter will already have the
 standard strategy injected via its constructor.

 This means the following request: